 onBoard Canada provides online, self-paced, accessible governance training to anyone across Canada.
-In a growing list of communities, our matching program connects nonprofit and public sector boards with individuals from groups that have been historically excluded from governance positions, such as Indigenous Peoples, members of the LGBTQ2+ community, people with disabilities, underrepresented immigrants, visible minorities and women.
-We have facilitated more than 1,000 appointments to date, been recognized by the Intercultural Innovation Awards sponsored by the United Nations Alliance of Civilizations and BMW Group, and since 2016, have been a program of the Chang School of Continuing Education at Ryerson University.
+Our board matching program connects not-for-profit and public sector boards with trained and qualified individuals.
+Recognized by the Intercultural Innovation Awards sponsored by the United Nations Alliance of Civilizations and BMW Group, onBoard Canada is a program of The G.Raymond Chang School of Continuing Education at Ryerson University.

-ELEVATING THE IMPACT OF BOARDS THROUGH GOOD GOVERNANCE
+ELEVATE THE IMPACT OF BOARDS THROUGH GOVERNANCE TRAINING

 Fully trained and inclusive boards are better positioned to advance innovation, make better decisions, achieve results, and contribute to a stronger Canada.